Michael Norgard, Ph.D.

 Michael V. Norgard, PhD, is Professor and Chair of Microbiology at UT Southwestern.
 He is the holder of the B. B. Owen Distinguished Chair in Molecular Research and he is a Fellow of the American Academy of Microbiology.
 He was the recipient of the 2002 Distinguished Alumni Award from the Graduate School of Biomedical Sciences, University of Medicine and Dentistry of New Jersey (Rutgers Medical School).

-Having published over 150 original works, Dr. Norgard is recognized internationally for his research on pathogenic spirochetes, most notably those causing syphilis (Treponema pallidum) and Lyme disease (Borrelia burgdorferi).
+Having published over 150 original works, Dr. Norgard is an internationally recognized expert in sexually transmitted infections (STIs) and pathogenic spirochetes, most notably those causing syphilis (Treponema pallidum) and Lyme disease (Borrelia burgdorferi).
 He was the first to describe treponemal lipoproteins, molecules believed to be crucial in the membrane biology of T. pallidum and largely responsible for the local and systemic inflammatory events of syphilis.
 He also has developed new molecularly-based diagnostic tests for both acquired (adult) and congenital syphilis.

 - Graduate School